-- Turn the < > > dial to select options to show on the screen of information. - For items you prefer not to display, press the < ⊕> button to clear the checkmark [√]. - Select [OK] to register the setting.
+- Turn the < () > dial to select options to show in the viewfinder. - For items you prefer not to display, press the < (a) > button to clear the checkmark [√]. - Select [OK] to register the setting.

 Viewfinder Vertical Display

 You can select how viewfinder information is displayed when you are shooting still photos vertically.